A browser console permits you to access a remote server using a web browser. Browser consoles provide the following functionality:

 If NLA is disabled on the target device, connecting users can access the target device without authenticating.
 Username and password fields can be left empty in manual login.

 NLA is required for Windows 2016 and above versions.

 To launch Secure Shell (SSH) consoles:

-- Go to Infrastructure, select the resource name to add the console.
+Go to Infrastructure and select the resource name for which you want to add the console.

-- Use Credentials: If credentials are available in credentials sets.
-Simply, select the option from Credentials drop-down option.
+- Use Credentials: If credentials are available in credentials sets, select the option from the Credentials drop-down option.

-The target remote device should now be connected enabling activities to be performed on the device.
+The target remote device is now connected, enabling activities to be performed on the device.

 Launching Telnet consoles

-- Go to Infrastructure, click the resource name to add the console.
+- Go to Infrastructure and click the resource name for which you want to add the console.

-- From the Launch Browser Console dialog box, provide Ticket ID/Alert ID to associate the console activity to a ticket and add Activity Log Note.
+- From the Launch Browser Console dialog box, provide the Ticket ID/Alert ID to associate the console activity to a ticket and add an Activity Log Note.